robofinch/robofinch.github.io/README.md

 as well as many structures, including towers that house powerful golems.
 The player, who is a golem, aims to conquer the world by fighting slimes and other golems.

-This version has yet to reach a minimum playable state, and won't increment version numbers until then.
+This version has yet to reach a minimum playable state; many features haven't been implemented.